Samurai Deeper Kyo: Characters

-A formidable and enigmatic swordsman, he stands as Kyo's only true rival.
+A formidable and enigmatic swordsman, he stands as Demon Eyes Kyo's only true rival.
 Wielding the cursed Shibien (Black Sword)—one of Muramasa's legendary blades—he is revealed to be an heir to the Aka no Ou throne, his crimson eyes marking his Mibu lineage.
 Though he is a "Red Cross Knight", forged from the flesh of the Sendai Aka no Ou, he is not a True Mibu—merely an advanced battle doll, surpassing even the first generation in power.
-For most of the manga, his strength eclipses Kyo's, until the final confrontation tips the scales.
+For most of the manga, Kyoshiro's strength eclipses that of Demon Eyes Kyo, until the final confrontation tips the scales.